SEKOIA-IO/documentation/docs/xdr/features/collect/assets.md

 7. Add `attributes` with values
 8. Save your settings

+!!!
+Warning
+    In MSSP mode, an asset created in the parent community enriches only the events received in this parent community.

 | Category | Type of asset | Key characteristics |
 | --- | --- | --- |
 | **Branding** | Banking | BIC, BIN |